-The nursing program utilizes selective admission criteria.
+The Nursing Program utilizes selective admission criteria.

-Applications for admission to Level I (the first year) of the nursing program will be accepted in the Allied Health Office through May 20th for fall admission to the nursing program.
+Applications for admission to Level I (the first year) of the Nursing Program will be accepted in the NMJC Nursing Program Office through May 20th for fall admission to the Nursing Program.
 Only the admission applications completed by the deadline will be considered in the initial admission selection process.

-Initlal Admission Selection Process
+Initial Admission Selection Process

-- A ranking score is determined for each student meeting the nursing program admission eligibility requirements.
-The student's ranking score is determined by formula utilizing the following scores: - The student's cumulative GPA of 2.5 or higher for BI 214A Human Anatomy and Physiology I and BI 224A Human Anatomy and Physiology II contributes 60% of the ranking score for admission to the nursing program. - The student's TEAS Adjusted Individual Total Score of 70% or higher contributes 40% of the ranking score for admission to the nursing program. - 2.
-All ranking scores are placed in order from highest score to lowest score. - 3.
-The students with the highest ranking scores are selected for admission to the fall semester of the nursing program until maximum enrollment has been reached.
+- 1. A ranking score is determined for each student meeting the Nursing Program admission eligibility requirements.
+The student's ranking score is determined by formula utilizing the following scores: - The student's cumulative GPA of 2.5 or higher for BI 214A Human Anatomy and Physiology I and BI 224A Human Anatomy and Physiology II contributes 60% of the ranking score for admission to the Nursing Program. - The student's TEAS Adjusted Individual Total Score of 70% or higher contributes 40% of the ranking score for admission to the Nursing Program. - All ranking scores are placed in order from highest score to lowest score. - The students with the highest ranking scores are selected for admission to the fall semester of the Nursing Program until maximum enrollment has been reached.
 Class size is limited. - 4.
-Each student will be notified by mail of his/her admission selection to the fall semester of the nursing program.
+Each student will be notified by mail of his/her admission selection to the fall semester of the Nursing Program.